Lane's a champ: FAU - News 12 Now

 THE TAKEAWAY

-North Texas: Fine’s 77-yard pass for a touchdown was the longest play from scrimmage in any Conference USA championship game.
-Rice had a 75-yard pass in 2013, and UCF had a 74-yard rush in 2007.
-And even with the loss, the Mean Green need only to win their bowl game to get the program’s first 10-win season since going 10-1 in 1977 under coach Hayden Fry.
+North Texas: The Mean Green were outclassed twice by FAU this season, but UNT only needs to win its bowl game to get the program’s first 10-win season since going 10-1 in 1977 under coach Hayden Fry.

 Florida Atlantic: This is the eighth time in Kiffin’s last 14 collegiate seasons that he’s been part of a conference championship, including Southeastern Conference crowns each of the previous three years at Alabama.
-To put what he’s done at FAU in even more perspective, the Owls have 10 wins in their last 11 games – after winning 10 times in the 39 games that immediately preceded that run.
+To put what he’s done at FAU in even more perspective, the Owls have 10 wins in their last 11 games – after winning 10 times in the 39 previous games.

 UP NEXT